High School Musical: Get in the Picture

 High School Musical: Get in the Picture is a reality television series, which debuted July 20, 2008 on the television channel ABC.
 Stan Carrizosa was named the winner on September 8, 2008.
 Tierney Chamberlain was the runner-up.

 The series is a spin-off of the popular Disney High School Musical franchise.
 Nick Lachey is the series host.
 The Faculty were Jen Malenke, Regina Williams, Tiana Brown, Rob Adler, Chris Prinzo, and Montre Burton.
 Guest appearances and finale judging by Kenny Ortega.
 The show conducted a nationwide talent hunt followed by a group of contestants undergoing training to hone their skills.

 Grand prize

 A record contract with Disney, and a music video to an original song, "Just Gettin' Started" to be shown during the credits of High School Musical 3: Senior Year.
-The contestants who did not advance were forced to go into the Chorus.
-However, the Chorus stayed on the show and were allowed to be backup singers/dancers in the music video.
+The contestants who did not advance made up the Chorus and were allowed to be backup singers/dancers in the music video.